 Dear Signatories, Supporters and Friends of Semat,

-Even as the results of Semat are moved under the OMG umbrella, Semat itself will continue as the self-organizing community it has become.
-Although fundamental, the kernel is only the first step in realizing the Semat vision, more is to come.
-Semat will also respond to the longer-term aspects of the call for action.
-It will provide the platform for addressing other aspects of software engineering such as a) integration with other efforts such as SME, SPEM, OPF, EPF, UP, SWEBOK and CMMI, b) creating a sound theoretical basis for the work, c) experimentally evaluating and validating the practices, d) developing a library of (potentially competing) practices, etc.
+However, Semat will continue.
+It will as, we said in our previous email to you: “also respond to the longer-term aspects of the call for action.
+It will provide the platform for addressing other aspects of software engineering such as a) integration with other efforts such as SME, SPEM, OPF, EPF, UP, SWEBOK and CMMI, b) creating a sound theoretical basis for the work, c) experimentally evaluating and validating the practices, d) developing a library of (potentially competing) practices, etc.”

 Moving forward we hope to be able to engage our signatories and our supporters more actively.
 This will be the role of the self-organizing community itself.
 However, some work comes from the work done thus far: